how long do tortoises live? Pet tortoises are one of the coolest pets you can have in your home.

-Firstly, tortoise grows at a slow pace.
-This feature is incredibly rare to most pets.
+Firstly, the tortoise grows at a slow pace.
+This feature is incredibly rare for most pets.
 Most tortoise species reach sexual maturity when they are 20 years and more.

 In comparison with other common pets, a dog can start reproducing when it’s only six months.
 Similarly, a rabbit starts reproducing as early as four months.